yimpyomp/qbank_trimmer/README.md

   * Difficulty
   * Skill
 * Generates custom practice sets
-* Both GUI and CLI are supported
+* Provides both graphical and command line interfaces
   * Some advanced features like catalog generation and PDF consolidation are CLI only.
 Do not attempt to use these unless you're familiar and comfortable programming

 ## Known Issues